andrefakhoury/chess-board-recognition/README.md

 <img src="data/my-data/8-6P1-8-7r-2k5-R7-2p2K2-8.png" width="300px" alt="Chess-board example">
 </center>

 The filename of this image is `8-6P1-8-7r-2k5-R7-2p2K2-8.png`, which corresponds to the FEN of the current position.
 Note that the slashes are replaced to hyphens, as slashes are not allowed in filenames.
-Also, there is no information about whose turn is it (white or black to play) and the final score of the match (because there is no way of discovering it by just looking at the image).
+Also, there is no information about whose turn it is (white or black to play) and the final score of the match (because there is no way of discovering it by just looking at the image).

 ## Description of methods used

 The image preprocessing is done using OpenCV and Numpy.
 Basically, the pipeline for this project is:

 #### 1. Read the image
-First of all, the image is read (using the library imageio), and then converted to grayscale.
+First of all, the image is read (using the library imageio).

 #### 2. Process image to reduce noise
-Now, some transformations are applied to the image, first a Gaussian Blur to reduce the noise and then the Canny method is used to detect the edges of the figure.
+Now, some transformations are applied to the image, it is converted to grayscale, a Gaussian Blur to reduce the noise is applied and then the Canny method is used to detect the edges of the figure.
 After that, a morphological operation of Dilation is done to fill some gaps on the edges.

 Then, we utilize the findContours method from OpenCV to find the coordinates of the image borders.
 Now, as the chessboard can be seen as a regular polygon, we apply the approxPolyDP to approximate every contour to another closed shape, consisting of a smaller number of vertices.